Pure Consort Xiao: As imperial consort

 In 649, after Emperor Taizong died, Li Zhi took the throne (as Emperor Gaozong).
-He created Crown Princess Wang empress, and he created Consort Xiao the rank of Shufei, the second highest rank for imperial concubines.
-She continued to be favored, which drew jealousy from Empress Wang, and Empress Wang's jealousy soon caused both of them to face a different romantic rival.
+He bestowed upon Crown Princess Wang the Empress title, and appointed Consort Xiao the rank of Shufei, the second highest rank for all imperial concubines.
+She continued to be favored, drawing the ire of Empress Wang, eventually leading to an intense rivalry.

 When Emperor Gaozong was crown prince, he had been attracted by the beauty of one of Emperor Taizong's concubines, Consort Wu.
 After Emperor Taizong's death, all of his concubines who did not bear sons were housed at Ganye Temple (感業寺) to be Buddhist nuns.
-In either 650 or 651, when Emperor Gaozong was visiting Ganye Temple to offer incense to Buddha, when he saw Consort Wu.
+In either 650 or 651, when Emperor Gaozong was visiting Ganye Temple to offer incense to Buddha, he saw Consort Wu.
 Both of them wept.
 When Empress Wang heard this, she, wanting to divert Emperor Gaozong's favor from Consort Xiao, secretly instructed Consort Wu to grow her hair back, while suggesting to Emperor Gaozong that he take her as a concubine.
-Consort Wu was intelligent and full of machinations, and therefore, when she first returned to the palace, she acted humbly and flattered Empress Wang, who trusted her greatly and recommended her to Emperor Gaozong.
-Soon, Emperor Gaozong became enamored with Consort Wu.
-Both Empress Wang and Consort Xiao lost favor, and soon, they realized the seriousness of the situation and joined forces to try to alienate Consort Wu from Emperor Gaozong, but were unsuccessful.
+Consort Wu was intelligent and calculating, and after returning to the palace, acted humbly in the presence of Empress Wang.
+Eventually, she gained the favor of the empress, and was instructed to directly serve Emperor Gaozong.
+Soon, Emperor Gaozong became enamored with Consort Wu, and both Empress Wang and Consort Xiao lost favor.
+The two realized the seriousness of the situation, and joined forces to try to alienate Consort Wu from Emperor Gaozong, but were unsuccessful.

 In 654, Consort Wu framed Empress Wang for the death of her daughter, and in 655 further accused Empress Wang and her mother Lady Liu of using witchcraft.
 Emperor Gaozong deposed both Empress Wang and Consort Xiao, reducing them to commoner rank and imprisoning them inside the palace.